Technology at MacDuffie

 Additional Technology Requirements:

-An AC adapter for the laptop which should be fully charged at the beginning of every school day.
+An AC adapter for the laptop, which should be fully charged at the beginning of every school day.

 Antivirus software with an active subscription or Windows Defender.